Pine Bark Extract

 Are there any possible problems or complications?

 Pine bark extract has been reported to be safe.
-Some people report mild problems such as headache, nausea, and upset stomach.
+Some people report mild problems such as headache, nausea, dizziness, and upset stomach.
 Not much is known about possible interactions with other drugs and herbs.
+Because it is an antioxidant, it may interfere with the action of cancer treatment drugs.
+Because it might interfere with blood clotting, it might increase the risk of bleeding in people taking blood thinners (anticoagulant drugs).
 Always tell your doctor and pharmacist about any herbs or supplements you are taking.

 More information from your American Cancer Society

 The following information on complementary and alternative therapies may also be helpful to you.
 These materials may be found on our website (www.cancer.org) or ordered from our toll-free number (1-800-ACS-2345).